What Makes a Founder?

 Founders aren't young geniuses with perfect ideas.
 They're usually older, have failed before, and argue a lot with their co-founders.

-This post is primarily based on notes I took from the first chapter of The Unicorn's Shadow by Ethan Mollick.
+This post is based on notes and reflections from the first chapter of The Unicorn’s Shadow by Ethan Mollick.

 Being a younger founder